department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 We assign you a disability rating based on the severity of your disability.
 We express this rating as a percentage, representing how much your disability decreases your overall health and ability to function.

-We then use your disability rating to determine your disability compensation rate.
-Your compensation rate then determines how much money you’ll receive from us each month.
+We then use your disability rating to determine your disability compensation rate, so we can calculate how much money you’ll receive from us each month.
 We also use your disability rating to help determine your eligibility for other benefits, like VA health care.

 </div>
 </div>